sezzle/static-widgets/src/sezzle-home-banner/README.md

 ```
 {{ "sezzle-home-banner.js" | asset_url | script_tag }}
+<div id="sezzle-banner-render-reference"></div>
 <script>
 new SezzleBanner({
     merchantUUID: "enter ID here",  <!-- Your ID(format: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx) -->
     theme : "indigo",  <!-- Other options: "violet" and "black" -->
-    renderToContainer : ".your-class-name", <!-- This will use `querySelector` to render the banner, so use a unique ID or class -->
+    renderToContainer : "#sezzle-banner-render-reference", <!-- This will use `querySelector` to render the banner, so use a unique ID or class -->
 }).init();
 </script>
 ```